How does Timeular help Sarah find time to work on her most important tasks?

 - 10% Scrum

 - 0.13% Unplanned

-Seeing her analytics in the Timeular App made her realize that she was spending way too much time on Meetings and too little time on breaks.
+Seeing her analytics in the Timeular time tracking app made her realize that she was spending way too much time on Meetings and too little time on breaks.
 Wasting so much time in meetings meant less time to work on development – which she’d love to focus more on.